MicrosoftDocs/power-automate-docs/articles/desktop-flows/schema.md

 ## Schema v2 enabled by default

 Starting January 2024, v2 schema is automatically enabled for all environments.
 Although not recommended, the option to opt-out of the autoenablement is available in the Power Platform admin center.
-By turning the opt-out on, we'll delay the enablement of v2 schema on this particular environment.
+Turning on the opt-out delays the enablement of v2 schema on this particular environment.

 :::image type="content" source="media/schema/schema-v2-off.png" alt-text="The option in the Power Platform Admin Center to opt-out of schema v2 enabled by default.":::